Online Safety

 To strike a balance, parents and guardians need to communicate clearly about online risks.
 They need to be transparent about what monitoring will take place and work to agree boundaries with their child.
 They also need to let them know that in some circumstances, the need for safety may override a child's right to privacy.

 Younger kids need stricter controls, while teenagers may benefit from regularly reviewed and negotiated rules.
 By implementing these boundaries, you can potentially avoid needing to read private messages unless there is a clear safety concern.
+All kids are different need differing levels of guardrails.

 Why "monitoring" and "spying" feel different